-When the lease is remeasured, the corresponding adjustment is reflected in the right-of-use asset, or profit and loss if the right-of-use asset is already reduced to zero.
+When the lease is remeasured, the corresponding adjustment is reflected in the right-of-use asset, or profit or loss if the right-of-use asset is already reduced to zero.

 The Group has elected to account for short-term leases, except for PLB leases, using the practical expedients.
 Instead of recognising a right-of-use asset and lease liability, the payments in relation to these leases are recognised as an expense in consolidated income statement on a straight-line basis over the lease term.
-Short-term leases are leases with a lease term of 12 month or less.
+Short-term leases are leases with a lease term of 12 months or less.

-(b) The Group as a lessor
+- 2.11 Leases (Continued) - (b) The Group as a lessor